stacks-network/stacks-core/DEVINFO.md

 * What do reviewers need to be familiar with in order to provide useful feedback?
 * What issue(s) are addressed by this PR?
 * What are some hints to understanding some of the more intricate or clever parts of the PR?
+* Does this PR change any database schemas?
+Does a node need to re-sync from genesis when this PR is applied?

 In addition, the PR submission should **answer the prompts of the Github template** we use for PRs.

-The code itself should adhere to the following guidelines, which both submitters and reviewers should check:
+The code itself should adhere to our coding guidelines, which both submitters and reviewers should check.

+## Coding Guidelines

 ### Documentation